Preparing for your arrival

 If you are facing any flight delays, please also DM us so that we are aware too.

-Umaya (The resort) Team will give you a hotel orientation, then we will come to greet you once you're settled in.
+Umaya (The resort) Team will give you a hotel orientation, then our Noma representative will come to greet you once you're settled in.

 Things you should know before you pack:

 The best time of the year to visit Belize is from December and April when rainfall is low and temperatures are milder.
 Since it is the dry season, you can expect warm and sunny days with clear blue skies and cooler weather in the evening/night.

 - Lightweight clothing both long sleeve/ leg and short sleeve/ leg

 - Swimwear Hiking type clothes: comfortable sneakers/ water shoes/ hiking boots.